pimcore/pimcore/doc/18_Tools_and_Features/09_Tags.md

 ## Tags Assignment

-In Document, Asset, or Data Object editor, there is an additional tab where tags can be assigned to the current element (user permission *tags assignment* is necessary).
+In `Documents`, `Assets`, or `Data Objects` editor, there is an additional tab where tags can be assigned to the current element (user permission *tags assignment* is necessary).

 ![Tags assignment](../img/tags_assignment.png)

 ## Tags Usage

-In the Search dialog, tags can be selected as additional criteria for the search (user permission *tags search* necessary).
+In the `Search` dialog, tags can be selected as additional criteria for the search (user permission *tags search* necessary).

 ![Tags usage](../img/tags_filtering.png)